 When I was eight, we moved Reno because my sisters and my mom’s ex-husband were there.
 My dad drained our bank account and left us five dollars.
 My mom was waiting tables at the Holiday Inn and we were living in a weekly motel.
 My mom’s ex and my soon-to-be stepdad (yes, she married the same man twice) saved us from homelessness and got us a small apartment.

 My biological father was a very sick man, but I loved and missed him.
-We would talk on the phone and he would tell me of his delusional adventures as a spy in Russia.
+We talked on the phone for hours and he would tell me of his delusional adventures as a spy in Russia.
 I cried a lot.

 My home was no longer violent, but school quickly filled that void.
 I was bullied from fourth to eighth grade so horribly I found solace in drugs and alcohol after my suicide attempt in seventh grade.

 I started smoking at nine, then added in alcohol, weed, huffing, sex… then I turned 14 and decided to take it up a notch.

 To LSD, cocaine, snorting NoDoz, ‘shrooms, whip-its (did I mention my first job was at Dairy Queen?), meth, dirty bathtub crank, peyote, MDMA (now called Molly), X (now called E) and heroin.
 Oh, and prostitution.
 Almost forgot about that one.